emqx/eip/design/0005-stateless-brokers.md

                 +---------+
 ```

-The subscription operation to a ordinary topic-filter will goes directly to the select logic node by hash of the topic.
+The subscription operation to a ordinary topic-filter will goes directly to the select core node by hash of the topic.

 ### Retained Messages

-The retained messages are stored in logic nodes and also partitioned by topic like the persistent message queues.
+The retained messages are stored in core nodes and also partitioned by topic like the persistent message queues.
 Unlike the retained message queue, only the latest retained message will be stored on a specific topic.
 When a client subscribes to the topic-filter, the retained message will be sent to the client.

 ### State Management of Other Protocols